Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

 [ top ]

-If you live in Australia, the proportion of your New Zealand pension will be based on periods of residence in New Zealand between age 20 and 65.
+If you live in Australia, the proportion of your New Zealand pension will normally be based on your periods of residence in New Zealand from age 20 until pension age.
 It may then be 'topped up' by Australia to the amount of Australian pension you would be entitled to had you only ever lived in Australia.
+However, the amount of New Zealand pension payable in Australia is also limited to no more than the amount of Australian pension which would otherwise be payable under the income or assets tests.
+This can mean that only a reduced New Zealand pension is payable or, if no Australian pension is payable under the income or assets tests, then no New Zealand pension is paid.

-If you live in New Zealand, the proportion of your Australian pension would be based on periods of residence in Australia between age 20 and 65 and your income and assets.
+If you live in New Zealand, the proportion of your Australian pension will normally be based on your periods of residence in Australia from age 20 until pension age, and your income and assets.
 It may then be 'topped up' by New Zealand to the amount of New Zealand pension you would be entitled to had you only ever lived in New Zealand.

 [ top ]

 If you are residing in Australia, your Australian pension will be paid into your nominated bank account every 2 weeks.
-You will need to advise Centrelink of the details.
+You will need to advise Services Australia of the details.
 Any New Zealand pension you receive will be paid into your nominated bank account monthly.

 If you are residing in New Zealand, any New Zealand pension will be paid into your nominated bank account every 2 weeks.
 You will need to advise Work and Income of the details.
-If you receive an Australian pension while residing in New Zealand, you should notify Centrelink of which bank account you wish to have your pension paid into.
-Your Australian pension will be paid into this account every 4 weeks.
+If you receive an Australian pension while residing in New Zealand, you should notify Services Australia of which bank account you wish to have your pension paid into.
+Your Australian pension will be paid into this account every 4 weeks in New Zealand Dollars.

 [ top ]

-If you receive an Australian pension and you move to New Zealand, you must notify Centrelink.
+If you receive an Australian pension and you move to New Zealand, you must notify Services Australia.
 However, you will not need to lodge another claim for Australian pension.
-Centrelink will advise you how moving to New Zealand will affect your pension.
+Services Australia will advise you how moving to New Zealand will affect your pension.

 If you receive a New Zealand pension you must reclaim that pension when you move permanently between Australia and New Zealand.